 Related: Upcoming Xbox One Games

-PS5 vs Xbox Series X – Design
+PS5 vs Xbox Series X Design – How do they look?

 Microsoft and Sony have taken very different approaches for the designs of their next-gen consoles.